 You would enjoy this subject if you have a passion for Dance and would like to have insight to into the professional dance world.
-There are many opportunities for you to work with professional dance companies, attend theatre trips, experience study days at Higher Education Institutes, perform in a number of Dance Shows and take part in the Rock Challenge Dance Competition.
+There are many opportunities for you to work with professional dance companies, attend theatre trips, experience study days at Higher Education Institutes, perform in a number of Dance Shows and take part in local dance competitions.
+If you fancy having a broad style of studying and enjoy working in the studio, this will suit you!